tanmay156/User_Authentication_Using_Spring_Security_React/README.md

-# JWT Authentication System with React & Spring Boot
+# User Authentication Using Spring Security React

 ## 🚀 Project Overview
 This is a **full-stack authentication system** built with **React.js** (frontend) and **Spring Boot** (backend).
 It implements **JWT-based authentication** to ensure secure user login, registration, and access control.